updated July 22, 2013

-Analyzing data from 161 companies and 520,000 employees, Early Warnings: Using FMLA to Understand and Manage Disability Absence suggests that employers have an opportunity to minimize disability costs by developing strategies to connect at-risk employees with existing benefits.
+The report, Early Warnings: Using FMLA to Understand and Manage Disability Absence, suggests that employers have an opportunity to minimize disability costs by developing strategies to connect at-risk employees with existing benefits.

-“In many ways FMLA gets a bad rap because of the spotlight on questionable claims, and employers usually focus on trying to prevent misuse of leaves,” said IBI President Thomas Parry in a media release.
+“In many ways FMLA gets a bad rap because of the spotlight on questionable claims, and employers usually focus on trying to prevent misuse of leaves,” said IBI President Thomas Parry.
 “The data tell a different story of how employees are using it and how there’s an opportunity for employers to prevent disability absence.
 Employers should consider using FMLA as an early warning system to detect impending health issues among their employees and their families.”

 Among the study highlights:

 - Almost one-quarter—24 percent—of eligible employees took leaves under the FMLA over the five-year period studied and 14 percent filed STD claims.